 For $66 you could treat your office to a pizza party, subscribe to Netflix for six glorious months, or splurge on a sweet new bluetooth speaker.
-Or if you're so inclined, you can purchase a palm-sized green rock to place in your vagina.
+Or if you're so inclined, you can purchase a palm-sized green rock to put inside yourself.
 Because, why not?
 Better yet, WHY???

 First, let's start with a more apt question: WTF?
 Whether you love Gwyneth Paltrow's Goop, or love to hate it, you've probably caught wind of the Jade Egg and the controversial claims made by the wellness site.
-Here's a brief recap: In January of 2017, the site published a Q&A with "beauty guru" Shiva Rose touting the benefits of a Jade eggs to "help cultivate sexual energy, increase orgasm, balance the cycle, stimulate key reflexology around vaginal walls, tighten and tone, prevent uterine prolapse, increase control of the whole perineum and bladder, develop and clear chi pathways in the body, intensify feminine energy, and invigorate our life force."
+Here's a brief recap: In January of 2017, the site published a Q&A with "beauty guru" Shiva Rose touting the benefits of a Jade eggs to "help cultivate sexual energy, increase sexual pleasure, balance the cycle, stimulate key reflexology, tighten and tone, prevent uterine prolapse, increase control of the whole perineum and bladder, develop and clear chi pathways in the body, intensify feminine energy, and invigorate our life force."

 Those are some big claims for a small stone, which Goop sold for $66 — and quickly sold out of.

-The idea is to insert the egg (made from Jade or Quartz) into your vagina for a kegel-like practice purportedly used by ancient Chinese royalty.
+The idea is to insert the egg (made from Jade or Quartz) into your vag*na for a kegel-like practice purportedly used by ancient Chinese royalty.
 When Goop-cynics spread the word about the story, more than a few OBGYN experts raised concerns.

 Dr. Jen Gunter, a San Francisco-based gynecologist, was one of the first to criticize the practice in a blog post that warned women about the dangers of putting a rock in your ya-ya.
 Gunter explained that jade is porous, which means it "could allow bacteria to get inside" and become "a risk factor for bacterial vaginosis or even the potentially deadly toxic shock syndrome."
 She also warned that walking around with the egg inside you could cause pelvic pain from continuous contractions and constantly clenched internal muscles.